Things to do in York, Lancaster, Chester

 Special events

-▪ An outdoor mushroom cultivation workshop, 10 a.m.-noon Saturday at J & J Family Farm, 1077 Wayfield Road, Clover.
-Topics include outdoor log and bed mushroom cultivation, from strain selection and inoculation to harvesting and storage.
-Cost: $15 (register by Friday); for $35 participants will get a log with certified organic spawn (register by Tuesday).
-Register at org/workshops or catawbafresh@gmail.com or 803-385-6181.

-▪ Oakdale Baptist Church in Rock Hill presents a live narrated Easter scene/mini drama depicting the Crucifixion, burial, Resurrection and appearance of the risen Jesus to Mary and Thomas, 6:30-8:30 p.m.
-March 22-24 in Food Lion parking lot across from Lowe’s on Springdale Road.
+▪ Oakdale Baptist Church in Rock Hill presents a live narrated Easter scene/mini drama depicting the crucifixion, burial, resurrection and appearance of the risen Jesus to Mary and Thomas, 6:30-8:30 p.m.
+Thursday-Saturday in Food Lion parking lot across from Lowe’s on Springdale Road.
 Music by Merlin Powell, Susan and Jeff Johnson, Wade Belk and Candy Dempstey.
 Open to the public.
 Repeats every 30 minutes.

 Never miss a local story.